A Strategic Presentation Design Agency - image arrow

 Key Metrics & KPIs

-Apart from cash flows, every business has its own special signs of how well it's doing.
+Apart from cash flows, every business has its own special signs of how well it’s doing.
 These are called KPIs (Key Performance Indicators), and they help measure if the business is healthy and successful.
-These indicators let investors see how much your company can grow, how strong it is, and if it can make your plans work and bring in profits.
+For investors, KPIs are often the lens through which they evaluate startup pitch financials, because these numbers show not just performance today but also the potential for growth and profitability.

 Some common business KPIs include: